MarktW86/azure-psdocs-processing/azurermps/3.7.0/AzureRM.Resources/Remove-AzureRmADAppCredential.md

 ```

 ### -All
-Switch to remove all the credentials associated with the application.
+Indicates that the cmdlet removes all the credentials associated with the application.

 ```yaml
 Type: SwitchParameter